-Founded in 2007 by Matthew Zachary, a young adult cancer survivor, Stupid Cancer has become the largest US-based charity that comprehensively addresses young adult cancer through advocacy, research, support, outreach, awareness, mobile health and social media.
-The organization has since emerged as the dominant support community for this underserved population and now serves as a bullhorn for the young adult cancer movement.
+Founded in 2007 by Matthew Zachary, a young adult cancer brain cancer survivor, Stupid Cancer has become the largest US-based charity that comprehensively addresses young adult cancer through advocacy, research, support, outreach, awareness, mobile health and social media.
+The organization has proudly emerged as the dominant support community and social influencer for this underserved population and now serves as a bullhorn for the young adult cancer movement.

 Our mission is to empower those affected by young adult cancer by: